SQL WHERE

 >=Greater than or equal

-To form a simple expression, you use one of the operators above with two operands that can be either column name on one side and a literal value on the other, for example:
+To construct a simple condition, you use one of the operators above with two operands that can be column name on one side and a literal value on the other, for example:

 salary > 1000Code language: SQL (Structured Query Language) (sql)